sambacha/latex-solidity/README.rst

 Command-line
 ^^^^^^^^^^^^

-If you just want to test a local copy of the lexer on the CLI:
+To test a local copy of the lexer on the CLI:

 .. code-block:: shell